 From 1750 – 1800, over 20 thousand Scots left to seek fortunes in the Caribbean as doctors, lawyers, merchants, plantation owners, bookkeepers, slave traders and overseers - mostly to Jamaica.
 Scots originally surveyed Jamaica and set boundaries of slave plantations.
 Many Jamaican place names are Scots and are descended from Scots.
 In 1774 Edward Long estimated that a third of the white population was Scots.
 Port Glasgow and Greenock records don’t reveal a great deal.

 In Jamaica today there are many Scots surnames – Campbell, Douglas, Reid, McKenzie, MacDonald, McFarlane, grant, Gordon.
 Glasgow, Argyle, Dundee, Fort William, Montrose, St. Andrews.
 Of the names in Greater Kingston a quarter are Scottish.

-In 2009 the Homecoming Scotland which was a celebration of Scots culture and heritage, organised by Event Scotland and visit Scotland (funded EU) 3m program, 2m marketing.
+In 2009 the Homecoming Scotland which was a celebration of Scots culture and heritage, organised by Event Scotland and Visit Scotland (funded EU) 3m program, 2m marketing.
 Shockingly in the Booklet mentions of the Jamaican Diaspora were taken out by the then Labour Scottish government.
-I remember the major event called the Gathering and I attended one of its major events of a march up the high street by the clans and a tattoo at the castle.
+I remember the major event called the Gathering and I attended one of its main events with a march up the high street by the clans and a tattoo at the castle.
 We photographers had to run ahead up the Royal mile.
 Photos below from this occasion.